 Trajectories, Transitions, and T2M: How the FYE Program Helped Me Rewrite My Story

-Naturally, when filling out my college application for Purdue, I happily clicked on the “Aerospace Engineering” button when asked which major I would be interested in.
+So naturally, when filling out my college application for Purdue, I happily clicked on the “Aerospace Engineering” button when asked which major I would be interested in.
 This is what I had wanted throughout my high school career!

 I began to reflect on my thought process: What am I interested in?
 I knew I was interested in space, but I was also passionate about other areas such as the environment.
 I then attended a fair a couple weeks later where each engineering major hosted a booth in which I could go up and talk to upperclassmen.
-I met undergraduate students not only in majors I had been considering, such as aerospace and computer engineering, but in fields such as acoustical and theatre engineering, all of whom were making real impact with the projects they were working on.
+I met undergraduate students not only in majors I had been considering, such as aerospace engineering and computer engineering, but in fields such as acoustical engineering and theatre engineering, all of whom were making real impact with the projects they were working on.
 I finally made my way to the mechanical engineering booth, where I talked to a student representative.
 They told me about all the various projects they worked on, as well as the different ME electives in fields such as aerospace, automation, and energy.

 If you had asked me at 13 whether I would’ve imagined myself doing this, I probably wouldn't have believed you.
 And now, as a sophomore in Mechanical Engineering, I look around and am fascinated by not only the material I’m learning, but by the opportunities I have to mold my career and make it my own.
-Of course, I have friends in aerospace engineering who enjoy their major as much as I enjoy mine, who can attest to how much the FYE program helped them learn about all the possibilities engineering had to offer.
+Of course, I have friends in aerospace engineering who enjoy their major as much as I enjoy mine, and they also attest how much the FYE program helped them learn about all the possibilities engineering had to offer.
 It’s okay to have your heart set on something, but just remember to keep an open mind!

 Disha Kalia, ME '28